 #5.
 Working Hands Fermentation

-Working Hands Fermentation is the new kids on the block.
+Working Hands Fermentation is the new kid on the block.
 Opening in 2020, this Hood River brewery was started by a handful of friends eager to share their passion of perfectly fermented brews.

 Co-owned by Kasey McCullough, the head brewer from Ferment Brewing Company (I’ll cover this epic Hood River brewery shortly), Working Hands Fermentation specializes in lagers.
 It’s obvious that McCullough’s passion for lagers shines through, but it’s the Big Egos IPA I can’t stop thinking about.